-Hinrich’s repertoire comprises some of the cornerstones of piano music such as the complete Piano Sonatas and Concertos by Beethoven, and all five Piano Concertos by Rachmaninoff.
-He has given cyclical performances of the aforementioned, and also plays the complete piano works by both Schumann and Ravel (the latter of which he has recorded for the honens label).
-That said, he is a devoted performer of lesser known works and frequently plays the Second Viennese School (Schönberg – Berg – Webern), Szymanowski and the late works of Scriabin.
+Hinrich’s repertoire comprises some of the cornerstones of piano music such as the complete piano works by Beethoven, Schumann and Ravel, and all five Piano Concertos by Rachmaninoff.
+He has given cyclical performances of the aforementioned, and has recorded the complete Ravel for the honens label.
+That said, he is a devoted performer of lesser known works, frequently plays the Second Viennese School (Schönberg – Berg – Webern), Szymanowski and the late works of Scriabin.
 He has often performed music by John Cage, including his monumental “Sonatas and Interludes” for prepared piano, played from memory.

-In 2010 Hinrich founded his own annual festival and masterclass series, the “Summer Academy of Music” in his hometown Uelzen, Germany, which brings together more than 30 young soloists from all over the world with renowned chamber music partners, pedagogues and an orchestra.
-During the 2018/19 season he will play his Japanese Debut at Suntory Hall, Tokyo, with the Tokyo Symphony Orchestra under Jonathan Nott in Brahms’ 2nd Piano Concerto, and will also perform in Canada, Columbia, Vietnam, and with the Munich Symphony.
+In 2010 Hinrich founded his own annual festival and masterclass series, the “Summer Academy of Music” in his hometown Uelzen, Germany, which brings together more than 50 young soloists in two sessions in summer and winter from all over the world with renowned chamber music partners, pedagogues and an orchestra.
+During the 2018/19 season has played his Japanese Debut at Suntory Hall, Tokyo, to high acclaim with the Tokyo Symphony Orchestra under Jonathan Nott in Brahms’ 2nd Piano Concerto, and has also performed in Canada, Columbia, Vietnam, and with the Munich Symphony.

 Hinrich has been studying with Bernd Goetzke in Hanover, Germany, and spent a year at The Juilliard School, New York City, in the studio of Jerome Lowenthal.
 Today he is a sought-after pedagogue himself, having taught of the Hanover University of Music and all three schools in Berlin, where he currently lives: the University of the Arts, Hanns Eisler School of Music, and the Barenboim-Said Academy.